airyhq/airy/infrastructure/README.md

 - PostgreSQL server
 - All the backend and frontend apps required for Airy to operate on top

 The kubernetes manifests for those apps are located in this folder.
-If you want to customize some parts, please have a look at the `bootstrap.sh` and `provisioning.sh` scripts.
+If you want to customize some parts, please have a look at the `../scripts/bootstrap.sh` and `provisioning.sh` scripts.

 ## Networking